thiagofm/clojuremagick/README.md

 ## Roadmap

+- Parse error messages comming from command line in nice exceptions
 - Concurrent version of with-copy(maybe all of them?)
 - Test more kinds of operations
 - Handle ImageTragick nicely (perhaps write a lib to handle it)